Fisherman's Blues

-The Waterboys' best selling album, reaching a number 13 placing on the U.K. charts on release, and 76 on the Billboard 200.
+the Waterboys' best selling album, reaching a number 13 placing on the U.K. charts on release, and 76 on the Billboard 200.

 Production history

 The history behind Fisherman's Blues begins with Steve Wickham's contribution to "The Pan Within" on the preceding Waterboys album This Is the Sea.
 Wickham joined the group officially in 1985 after This Is the Sea had been released.
-Mike Scott, The Waterboys' leader, spent time in Dublin with Wickham, and moved to Ireland in 1986.
-That year The Waterboys performed "Fisherman's Blues" on The Tube, which was the first time the new musical direction the band was taking was demonstrated.
+Mike Scott, the Waterboys' leader, spent time in Dublin with Wickham, and moved to Ireland in 1986.
+That year, the Waterboys performed "Fisherman's Blues" on The Tube, which was the first time the new musical direction the band was taking was demonstrated.

 The recording sessions for the album were lengthy and produced a great deal of music.
 The sessions began at Windmill Lane Studio in Dublin and lasted from January through March 1986.
 An additional session took place that December in San Francisco.
-From March to August 1987 The Waterboys were recording in Windmill Lane again.
+From March to August 1987, the Waterboys were recording in Windmill Lane again.
 Scott moved to Galway and another year passed as the band recorded at Spiddal House, where Scott was living.
 The entire second side of the original record is made up of recordings from this 1988 session.
 The album was released that October.
 Scott describes the process; "We started recording our fourth album in early '86 and completed it 100 songs and 2 years later".
+Scott recalled of the album in a 1993 interview with Melody Maker, "There was a lot of indecision.
+I got too involved in the album and I lost perspective.
+We had blues songs, gospel songs, country songs, rock songs and ballads.
+I didn't know where to take it.
+It could've been a gospel or country album.
+It could've sounded more like This Is the Sea or it could've been a traditional album.
+It could've been anything."

 More songs from the album's recording sessions were released on Too Close to Heaven, or Fisherman's Blues, Part 2 as it was titled in the United States, in 2002 by BMG and Razor and Tie Entertainment, respectively.
 Other songs from the sessions were unreleased for years, including one of the defining tracks of sessions, "Higher In Time", a cover of Bob Dylan's "I'll Be Your Baby Tonight", "The Man With the Wind at His Heels", "Stranger to Me", "Saints and Angels", and "Born to Be Together".
 A remastered "Collector's Edition" with additional tracks was released in May 2006.

-A 7-CD box set, containing 121 tracks from the album sessions including all those on the original record and subsequent editions, plus a further 85 unreleased tracks was released on 14 October 2013.
+A 7-CD box set, Fisherman's Box: The Complete Fisherman's Blues Sessions (1986-1988), containing 121 tracks from the album sessions including all those on the original record and subsequent editions, plus a further 85 unreleased tracks was released on 14 October 2013.